 Then, use disinfectant wipes to clean the counter, sink, light switch, and door handles.
 These areas can collect fingerprints, especially if you have young kids around the house.

 Next, be sure to vacuum and mop the bathroom floor.
 Replace used bath mats with clean ones.
-Clean your shower to get rid of any soap scum, shower grime, and body oils with Wet & Forget Shower.
+Then clean your shower to get rid of any soap scum, shower grime, mold, and mildew with Wet & Forget Shower.

 Disinfect and deodorize your toilet cover, door handles, and countertops with Wet & Forget Indoor.
 If you aren’t sharing a bathroom with your guests, you can clear out your items, so they have enough space for their products.